Adapton/adapton.rust/README.md

 - The repo [https://github.com/cuplv/adapton.rust](https://github.com/cuplv/adapton.rust) has the latest, in `dev` and `master` branches.
 - (The `master` branch is intended to be "stable", e.g., for external libraries).
 - The **latest development** is always in branch [dev](https://github.com/cuplv/adapton.rust/tree/dev).
+- For generic testing and evaluation, see [Adapton Lab](https://github.com/cuplv/adapton-lab.rust).

 - Older Rust versions are [available on crates.io](https://crates.io/crates/adapton).
 - See also: A prior [OCaml implementation](https://github.com/plum-umd/adapton.ocaml).